openid/OpenYOLO-Spec/android/rooted-devices.md

 The overall security of OpenYOLO on Android is contingent on the security of the core communication primitives the platform provides.
-Specifically, it _must_ be the case that intent results be private, and that targeted broadcast messages must only be visible to the designated recipient.
+Specifically, it MUST be the case that intent results be private, and that targeted broadcast messages MUST only be visible to the designated recipient.
 These preconditions are also fundamental to Android security in general - if intent results or targeted broadcast messages can be eavesdropped by attackers, then no real security exists for inter-process communication.